-Average total assets are the average of aggregate assets at year-end of the current or preceding fiscal year.
+Average total assets is the average of total assets at year-end of the current and preceding fiscal year.
 Note: an analyst may use either average or end-of-period assets.

 Company A reported beginning total assets of $199,500 and ending total assets of $199,203.
 Over the same period, the company generated sales of $325,300 with sales returns of $15,000.

 The asset turnover ratio for Company A is calculated as follows:

 Therefore, for every dollar in total assets, Company A generated $1.5565 in sales.

 Enter your name and email in the form below and download the free template now!

 Download the free Excel template now to advance your finance knowledge!

 Consider four hypothetical companies: Company A, Company B, Company C, and Company D. Companies A and B operate in the fast-food industry, while companies C and D operate in the telecommunications industry: